 How we assembled our VFM assessment

-One of our board's overall responsibilities is delivering VFM including setting our four-year business plan and the financial models which support it.
+One of our board's overall responsibilities is delivering VFM including setting our 2018-2023 Corporate Strategy and the financial models which support it.
 Our assessment can be downloaded on this page.

 The board undertakes an annual board strategic review which includes consideration of VFM.

 It held an away day to review its approach on VFM and produced a set of key objectives that it wishes to see in place, monitored and delivered.
 The board has also established a VFM champion from its membership who will lead and promote the agreed approach across the group.

 The five key objectives the board has set for the next year are:

 » To review in greater detail each area of spend in budgets.

 » To analyse our social impact and set a threshold to trigger enquiry into ‘lower’ social impact areas and invest in high impact areas.

 » Analyse through chosen options lower performing assets.